Nathan Redmond: Burnley

 On 21 July 2023, Redmond signed for Burnley on a two-year deal, with the option of a third.

 On 20 May 2025, the club announced he would be leaving in June when his contract expired.

+Sheffield Wednesday

+On 27 November 2025, Redmond signed a short-term contract until January for Championship club Sheffield Wednesday.
+He made his debut two-days later, replacing Gabriel Otegbayo in a 2–3 defeat against Preston North End.
+Having played just 11 minutes on his debut, manager Henrik Pedersen confirmed on 9 December that he had picked up a groin injury and would miss the rest of December.
+On 30 January 2026, it was confirmed that Redmond's short-term contract was not renewed following its expiry, having made seven appearances, all from the bench.

+Blackburn Rovers

+On 27 March 2026, Redmond joined Blackburn Rovers on a short-term deal until the end of the season.
+On 19 May, it was announced that Redmond would be departing the club when his contract expires at the end of next month.

+Redmond made two appearances for the club.

 International career

 Redmond first played for the England under-16 team on 15 October 2009.
 He was involved in the build-up for the only goal of the match, as England under-16 beat their Wales counterparts in their opening match of the 2009 Victory Shield, a tournament which they went on to win.
 In 2010, he played in all four matches, and scored his first international goal, as the under-16s reached the final of the Montaigu Tournament.

 He made his debut for England under-17s on 3 August 2010 in the Nordic Tournament in a 5–0 win against Finland under-17s, and scored the opening goal against Denmark under-17s, as England went on to defeat Sweden under-17s in the final.
 Redmond was part of the England under-17 squad that qualified for the 2011 European under-17 championships.
 Needing to beat Spain to finish top of their elite round group, Redmond opened the scoring from a Raheem Sterling cross as England went on to win 2–1.
 In the final stages, he started the first two group matches, a draw with France and a defeat against Denmark, and was a substitute in the remaining group match, a 3–0 victory against Serbia which took England through to the semi-final and confirmed their qualification for the 2011 FIFA U-17 World Cup.
 Redmond was a second-half substitute in the semi-final match, which England lost to the Netherlands.